 This is the quintessential New Orleans cocktail.
-If you want you can substitute the brandy for Whiskey and the absinthe for anise liqueur and this drink will still be good.
-Outside of New Orleans Whiskey was a popular substitute for brandy.
+You can substitute the brandy for Whiskey and the absinthe for anise liqueur, and this drink will still be good.
+Outside of New Orleans, Whiskey was a popular substitute for brandy.

 Once absinthe became illegal in the U.S. in 1912, bartenders began substituting it for anise liqueur.
-The Peychaud’s bitters on the other hand are what make this drink and cannot be replaced.
-Invented in the mid 1800s by a guy named Aaron Bird, this drink was unknown outside of New Orleans until the early 1900s.
+On the other hand, Peychaud’s bitters are what make this drink and cannot be replaced.
+Invented in the mid-1800s by a guy named Aaron Bird, this drink was unknown outside of New Orleans until the early 1900s.

 Download The Official Vintage American Cocktails App